sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ## Capabilities
 SACM components interact with each other based on their capacity to perform specific actions.
 In advertising its capabilities, a SACM component indicates its competence to understand message payloads, perform any payload translation or normalization, and act upon that message.
 For example, an Orchestration component receives a message to initiate posture attribute collection.
 The Orchestrator may then normalize those instructions to a particular collection system's serialization.
 The normalized instructions are then published to the Integration Service, notifying the appropriate subscribers.

 Capabilities are described using Uniform Resource Names (URNs), which will be maintained and enhanced via IANA tables ({{iana-considerations}}).
-Capability URNs SHOULD be associated with Integration Service topics to which publishers, subscribers, and service handlers, will interact.
+Using topic-centric categorization of message payloads, capability URNs SHOULD be associated with Integration Service topics to which publishers, subscribers, and service handlers, will interact.
 Topic naming conventions are considered implementation details and are not considered for standardization.
+Given a payload-centric categorization of message payloads, capability URNs SHOULD be used as the identifying token, tag, or namespace in order to distinguish specific payloads.

 ## Interaction Categories
 Two categories of interactions SHOULD be supported by the Integration Service: broadcast and directed.
 Broadcast interactions are asynchronous by default, and directed interactions may be invoked either synchronously or asynchronously.